NeuroSpark+

 Regulation · Pre Do attendees know who else will be in the room before they arrive?

-Energy · Pre How far in advance does your primary pre-event communication reach attendees?
+Energy + Biology · Pre How far in advance does communication reach them?

-Processing · Pre How much information do you send before the event?
+Processing · Pre How much are you asking them to take in before they arrive?

 Belonging · Pre Do you gather input from attendees before the event?